-This session will be of interest to both radiopharmacists and radiographers alike.
-Professor Clemens Decristoforo from Austria will speak on good radiopharmacy practice, followed by Professor Sietske Rubow highlighting “when things go wrong”.
-Dr Janke Kleynhans will give an update on radiopharmacy in South Africa.
-A Q&A opportunity will finish off the session.
+The Radiopharmacy session will be of interest to all professional categories in Nuclear Medicine.
+Prof Clemens Decristoforo from Austria will speak on Good Radiopharmacy Practice followed by Sietske Rubow highlighting ‘when things go wrong’.
+Janke kleynhans will then give an update on Radiopharmacy in RSA.
+A Q&A opportunity will round up the session.

-Nuclear medicine technology/radiography presentations will be integrated within the Paediatric, Infection and Inflammation, and Cardiology sessions.
-Presentations will be livestreamed or pre-recorded.
-All presenters will be available for the livestream during Q&A time at the end of each session.
+Nuclear Medicine Technology/Radiography presentations will be integrated within the Paediatric, Infection and inflammation and Cardiology sessions.
+Presentations will be live-streamed or pre-recorded.
+All presenters will be available for the live stream during Q and A time slots at the end of each session.

-In the Paediatric session, Ana Geão, the Chief NMT at the Hospital CUF Descobertas in Lisbon, will present paediatric techniques and considerations.
-This presentation will complement other talks in the session.
+In the Paediatric session Ana Geão, the Chief NMT at the Hospital Cuf Descobertas in Lisbon will present paediatric techniques and considerations.
+This presentation will compliment other talks in the session.

 Call for Abstracts